aashishpokhrel27/portfolio/README.md

 [![Gmail](https://img.shields.io/badge/Email-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:ashishpokhrel27@gmail.com)

 ## About Me
-Experienced Software Engineer with expertise in Machine Learning, Data Engineering, and Web Development.
-Passionate about AI, automation, and building scalable solutions.
+I am a Data Engineer and Computer Vision enthusiast with a strong foundation in data engineering and machine learning.
+With expertise in Python, SQL, and frameworks like PyTorch and TensorFlow, I specialize in building scalable data pipelines and creating impactful data-driven solutions.
+Passionate about solving complex problems, I leverage my skills in visualization tools like Power BI and Tableau to transform raw data into meaningful insights.
+Always eager to learn and innovate, I thrive on tackling challenges in AI, automation, and big data processing.

 ---